-The Middle East and the Mediterranean world served as the cradle of Christianity.
+The Levant, the eastern shores of the Mediterranean Sea, served as the cradle of Christianity.
 The book of The Acts of the Apostles in the New Testament of the Bible describes the emergence of Christianity, a time when the early Christian Church spread like wildfire.
-Titus, the son of the Roman Emperor Vespasian, destroyed the Jerusalem Temple and the city in 70 AD in response to a Jewish revolt.
+Titus, the son of the Roman Emperor Vespasian, destroyed the Jerusalem Temple and the city in 70 AD in response to the First Jewish revolt.
 All that remains of the Jerusalem Temple is the Western wall of the Temple courtyard, known as the Wailing Wall, which is a place of mourning and prayer for the Hebrew people to this day.
 The Roman Emperor Hadrian, after the Jewish Bar Kokhba revolt of 132-135 AD, dispersed the Jewish people and renamed Judea, the birthplace of Christ, Palestine.

 Constantine issued the Edict of Milan in 313 that ended Christian persecution.
-It was not until Constantine and his mother Helena restored Jerusalem in the fourth century that Christian pilgrimages to Jerusalem became safe for those who had the means to travel.
-After Hadrian’s pagan temple was dismantled, Helena discovered the True Cross.
+It was not until Constantine and his mother St. Helena restored Jerusalem in the fourth century that Christian pilgrimages to Jerusalem became safe for those who had the means to travel.
+After Hadrian’s pagan temples were dismantled, Helena discovered the True Cross.
 Constantine then ordered the construction of the Church of the Holy Sepulchre over the site of Christ’s Crucifixion, burial and Resurrection, which was completed in 335.
 He also approved the building of the Church of the Nativity in Bethlehem, completed in 339 AD.
 6